 Retreats

 A retreat is an opportunity to spend time in quiet surroundings at a residential location (other than day retreats).
-They can be weekend, five-day, week-long or longer, and held locally, nationally (see COI UK website) or internationally – for instance at Plum Village, in France – see the Plum Village website for details.
+They can be weekend, five-day, week-long or longer, and held locally, nationally (see Plum Village UK website) or internationally – for instance at Plum Village, in France – see the Plum Village website for details.
 The format of retreats will always include meditation, and usually Dharma teachings, but they will vary according to theme.
-Please see our Future Events page for up coming retreats you may like to attend.

 Bursaries